Burwood North metro station

-Burwood North Metro Station is an under construction station on the Sydney Metro West that will serve the Sydney suburb of Burwood.
-It will be located on the corner of Burwood and Parramatta Roads and is scheduled to open with the rest of the line in 2032.
+Burwood North metro station is an underground Sydney Metro station currently under construction.
+Located on the Sydney Metro West line, it will serve the suburb of Burwood.
+It will be located on the corner of Burwood Road and Parramatta Road and is scheduled to open with the rest of the line in 2032.

 The two new entrances will be located on both the north and south sides of Parramatta Road.